“What does it mean to be a Christian?” I asked them.

 I agree of course.
 Maybe that’s the right thing.

 Or maybe he didn’t truly know why he wanted to be a motivational speaker/writer.
-Because if we really want to motivate people… do we really need a title or experience to do it?
+Because if we really want to motivate people… do we really need a title or more experience to do it?